mattyyeung/mattyyeung.github.io/piano-path.md

 ### Picking a Sensor

-I probably went though 10 different options before settling on load cells designed for bathroom scales for the pavers and IR tripwires for the steps.
+I probably went though 10 different options before settling on load cells for pavers and IR tripwires for the steps.
 []()

 Requirements: